Some of your employees may be able to take parental leave, if they are expecting to care for a new child.

 It is important you are aware of the different use of each type, as well as the guidelines surrounding them.

-Whether an employee meets the six or 12 month criteria determines which type of parental leave they are entitled to.
+Whether an employee meets the six- or twelve-month criteria determines which type of parental leave they are entitled to.

 In addition to the eligibility criteria and ensuring the right of type of leave is being used by employees, there are additional obligations on the part of both employer and employee.